Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations/create.rst

 .. tip::

-   You can read about failure category definitions in :doc:`/hub/ui/annotate/overview`.
+   You can read about failure category changes in :doc:`/hub/ui/annotate/modify_test_cases`.

 Tags view
 _________